GilianPonte/private-targeting/README.md

 * `noise`: the noise multiplier used during private optimization.
 * `epsilon_conservative`: a conservative privacy-loss estimate.

 The argument `noise_multiplier=1.0` controls how much noise is added during private training.
-Larger values usually imply stronger privacy but noisier estimates.
+Larger values usually imply stronger privacy (or lower epsilon from differential privacy) but noisier estimates.

-The argument `fixed_model=True` is used in the tutorial to make the example faster.
+The argument `fixed_model=True` is used in the tutorial to satisfy differential privacy.

 ### `DP_policy`